-RANSACTION COFFORT TMEST IN INCOME.
-IN INSTRUCTION to be processed, your Investment form must to be sent before 2POC on each business day ("Cut.
-Off Date") for your Investment application to be processed on each business day.
-Your funds need to be reflecting in our bank account before 2POC ("Cut.
-Off") on the cach business cay of the preceding month and proof of payment sent to clientservices@rcalfinecaze.
+IRANSACTION CUT-OFF TIMES In order for a daily Investment Instruction to be processed, your Investment form must to be sent before 12h00 on each business day ("Cut Off Date") for your Investment application to be processed on each business day.
+Your funds need to be reflecting in our bank account before 12h00 ("Cut off") on the each business day of the preceding month and proof of payment sent to clientservices@realfinc.oza.
 Any funds received after the Cut Off shall be retained by the Manager in a separate account and shall be invested (together with any interest which has accrued thereon) on the next available Investment Date.

-ur participatory interests in the Portfolio to be redeemed at the relevant request date Pate"), your Redemption instruction must be in by 2FOC on each business cay for ("Recomption Pate"), your Redemption is processing at the end of each business day.
+In order for your participatory interests in the Portfolio to be redeemed at the relevant request date ("Redemption Date"), your Redemption instruction must be in by 12h00 on each business day for processing at the end of each business day.

 Hedge fund redemptions are processed at the end of each day.
 All redemptions must be submitted in writing and will be executed following receipt and acceptance of such instruction.
-Please note in the case of Daily redemptions, settlement may take up to 5 business days
+Please note in the case of Daily redemptions, settlement may take up to $5\,\mathrm{business}$ days

-PERFORMANCE CALCULATION:
+PERFORMANCE CALCULATION

-PERTORMANCE CALCULATION CIS prices are calculated on a net asset basis, which is the total value of all the assets in the portfolio including any income accruals and less any permissible deductions (brokerage, STT, VAT, auditor's fees, bank charges, trustee and custodian fees and the annual management fee) from the portfolio divided by the number of participatory interests (units) in issue.
+PERFORMANCE CALCULATION CIS prices are calculated on a net asset basis, which is the total value of all the assets in the portfolio including any income accruals and less any permissible deductions (brokerage, STT, VAT, auditor's fees, bank charges, trustee and custodian fees and the annual management fee) from the portfolio divided by the number of participatory interests (units) in issue.
 Performance has been calculated using NAV to NAV figures with actual portfolio ongoing fees taken into account.
 Income is reinvested at the reinvestment date.
 Different classes of participatory interests apply to these portfolio's and are subject to different fees and charges.
 Actual Investment performance will differ based on the initial advice fee, ongoing advice fee, investment date, the date of reinvestment of distributions and dividend withholding tax.
 Initial advice fees have not been taken into account.
 Cumulative performance figures are calculated using lump sum investment amounts.
 Income distributions, prior to the deduction of applicable taxes, are included in the performance calculation.
 Performance calculations are available on request from RCIS.